2023 RACE BIBLE

 Non-refundable and not deferrable

 Registration fees are non-refundable and not deferrable to subsequent years.
-However, registrants who do not demonstrate the necessary experience to safely participate in the race at the time of registration will have their registration cancelled and fees refunded.
 Registration fees cannot be refunded if the race is cancelled, delayed, or rescheduled due to hazardous weather.

-Complimentary registrations are only valid for the race(s) that they are issued for (i.e., a complimentary registration to Actif Epica for 2019 is not valid in 2020)
+Complimentary registrations are only valid for the race(s) that they are issued for (i.e., a complimentary registration to Actif Epica for 2023 is not valid in 2024).
+We will consider a deferral if needed, please reach out to us for that case and we will make the necessary arrangements.